 - Dummied Out: X8 might have been planned to have X, Zero, and Axl to be Navigators like their female counterparts.
 In the PC version's second installation disc, you could find a folder of the Japanese voice actors' sound data, including the main characters' voices as Navigators.
 The idea seemed to be scrapped out because it would involve further scripting and scenarios.
 It's amusing to find that Axl feels very, very bored to have his job as a Navigator in his line.

 - Easter Egg: If Zero is equipped with the K Knuckles, he can perform a Hurricane Kick with Rasetsusen and a Shoryuken with Hyouryuushou.
-X can perform a Shoryuken (while shouting its name) while equipping his Ultimate Armor.
+X can perform a Shoryuken while equipping his Ultimate Armor.

-- Elevator Action Sequence: The first final stages of the game after beating the eight Mavericks...
+- Elevator Action Sequence: The first of the final stages in the game after beating the eight Mavericks...
 IN A SPACE ELEVATOR!

 - Gameplay Grading: You're graded on how quickly you've beaten the stage, highest combo, and enemies defeated, earning a letter rank based on your performance.
 There's also a bonus for No Damage Running a stage as well.

-- Guide Dang It: Finding the Rare Metals that needs to be unearthed by a fully-charged Crystal Wall.
+- Guide Dang It: Finding the Rare Metals that need to be unearthed by a fully-charged Crystal Wall.

 - Infinite Retry Chips: Only on Easy.